imaginereplay/replay/docs/SoloStaking.md

 ## 3. Download subchain snapshot

-Please contact admin [support@imaginereplay.com](mailto:support@imaginereplay.com) or on discord channel #validator-support for the latest snapshot of subchain.
+Please contact admin [support@imaginereplay.org](mailto:support@imaginereplay.org) or on discord channel #validator-support for the latest snapshot of subchain.
 We are currently working on setting up auto backups.

 ## 4. Stake to a New Validator

 As a validator you can stake any amount of RPLAY.
-There is no limit on amount of RPLAy as long as the admin/operator wallet holds 20k TFuel and 1000 wTheta.
+There is no limit on amount of RPLAY as long as the admin/operator wallet holds 20k TFuel and 1000 wTheta.

 ```shell
 cd ~/metachain_playground/theta-metachain-guide/sdk/js